sagemath/trac_to_gh/Issue 199.md

 # Issue 199: ling long sent some congruence subgroup code -- put in sage.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/199

 Original creator: was